DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

   `If(locImpMode = "Edit", FormMode.Edit, FormMode.New)`

   Explanations regarding the expression:
   * `locImpMode` is the local variable that contains the mode.
+Its value is set when you jump to this screen from the import over `OvrImports`.
-  * The setting of the value for `locImpMode` we already implemented for you when you click the buttons on the overview page.
+  * The setting of the value for `locImpMode` we already implemented for you when you click the buttons new/ edit on the import overview screen.

 For the mode `New` we have completed all major fields.
 Edit requires additional information about the record to edit.
 The control provides the `Item` property on the tab `Advanced` for that purpose (In the mode New the value is ignored).
 Set the expression as follows:
 ```